SEC501: Advanced Security Essentials - Enterprise Defender

 • Overview

-We will discuss published security benchmarks, vendor guidance to secure various products, and regulatory requirements and how they impact defending infrastructure against specific attacks.
+In this course section we will discuss published security benchmarks, vendor guidance to secure various products, and regulatory requirements and how they impact defending infrastructure against specific attacks.
 To illustrate these points, we will look in detail at securing and defending a router infrastructure against a number of device- and network-based attacks.
 Securing private and public cloud infrastructure against common attacks will also be discussed.

 Exercises